beng888/Trektools/README.md

-# Trektools
+# Trektools (IN DEVELOPMENT)

-wanted to make a hiking guide for people in the philippines
+wanted to make a hiking guide for people in the philippines using different sources.